 Please note that this Denial of Payment for Services Appeal Process is separate from Mid-State Health Network's (MSHN) established Provider Appeal process for contracted providers which provides mechanisms to dispute contract concerns, payment performance review findings, contract monitoring and oversight, or adverse credentialing decisions.
-Please review the Provider Appeal Procedure for Substance Use Disorder (SUD) Providers procedure for more information.
+Please review the Providers procedure for more information.